-In January 2008 the MOH released a framework for an Environmental Reporting and Disclosure Program for public consultation.
+In January 2008 the MOH released a framework for an Environmental Reporting, Disclosure and Innovation Program for public consultation.
 It proposed a new bylaw that would require local businesses and City operations to track and publicly report their use and release of 25 substances of priority health concern, and support for them to find ways to reduce these hazardous substances.
-The MOH sought feedback on this approach, implementation issues, access to the information and supports for affected businesses.
+The MOH sought feedback on this approach, implementation issues, public disclosure and supports for affected businesses.